-What would you expect to see on a Landlord’s Gas Safety Record?
+What is a Gas Safety Record?

-Landlords also have a legal duty to maintain pipework in a safe condition.
+The gas pipework in your rented property must also be kept in a safe condition.
 Installation pipework is not covered by the annual gas safety check, but both we and the HSE recommend that when you request a safety check, you ask your Gas Safe registered engineer to: